 Before any of you scroll further down, let me tell you, this blog speaks of the toils and all the ugly things of life without which success is inevitable.

-In my struggle days, I couldn’t afford to buy new books.
-What I could afford was second hand, rented books from the footpaths of Kolkata.
+I have always been an avid reader.
+In my days of struggle, I couldn’t afford to buy new books.
+What I could afford were second hand, rented books from the footpaths of Kolkata.
 I always wanted to be better than I was at the present.
-It was a competition, a fight of Me vs. Me.

 All I had wished for then was just one chance.

 I started sketching.
-While I sketched and filled my trash bin for the days that followed, I looked for inspiration over the internet until I found this and sketched it right away in my sketchbook.
+While I sketched and filled my trash bin for the days that followed, I looked for inspiration over the Internet until I found this and sketched it right away in my sketchbook.

 This has been the first ever sketch video that I had sent my gem of a designer to portray it on the digital software.